MechaBay

 Professionalism

 Matilda represented Federation military competence through her reliable delivery of essential supplies, professional demeanour and efficiency, and calm presence amidst combat situations.
-She served as bridge between the White Base and the larger Federation forces.
-Her arrivals brought both material support and morale boost to the isolated crew.
+She served as a bridge between the White Base and the larger Federation forces.
+Her arrivals brought both material support and morale boosts to the isolated crew.

 Relationship with Amuro